 Walking: Is it enough for weight loss?

-That's not to say physical activity, such as walking, isn't important for weight control — it is.
+Physical activity, such as walking, is important for weight control because it helps you burn calories.
 If you add 30 minutes of brisk walking to your daily routine, you could burn about 150 more calories a day.
-To lose a pound a week, you generally need to eliminate 500 calories a day.
+Of course, the more you walk and the quicker your pace, the more calories you'll burn.

-Once you've lost weight, exercise is even more important — it's what helps keep the weight off.
+Once you've lost weight, exercise is even more important.
+It's what helps keep the weight off.
 In fact, studies show that people who maintain their weight loss over the long term get regular physical activity.